We get asked lots of questions about all sorts of issues

 As a first step to identification try searching the web - there are lots of excellent wildlife identification resources out there.
 The reference section of your local library will also have field guides available.

-The Wildlife Helpdesk can help identify wildlife.
-Please send a photo and description to firstname.lastname@example.org or ring 01392 279244 and ask to be put through.
-The helpdesk is run by volunteers who will get back to you as soon as possible.
+Our Wildlife Helpdesk can help identify wildlife.
+Please send a photo and description of what, where and when to firstname.lastname@example.org or ring 01392 279244 and ask to be put through.
+Our Wildlife Helpdesk is run by volunteers who will get back to you as soon as possible.

 I have an area of woodland/ meadow, can you give me advice on managing it for wildlife?

-- Devon Wildlife Consultants, DWT’s commercial arm, provides an advisory service to farmers and landowners to identify the current conservation value of their holding and potential enhancement methods and to advise on any grant schemes available.
-For further information on how we can help your business, contact 01392 455930 email email@example.com or visit www.devonwildlifeconsultants.co.uk
+Devon Wildlife Consultants, DWT’s commercial arm, provides an advisory service to farmers and landowners to identify the current conservation value of their holding and potential enhancement methods and to advise on any grant schemes available.

 I'm worried there is too much frog spawn in my pond.
 Should I remove some of it?

-Do not take spawn to another pond or remove it to the wild.
+Don't be tempted to take spawn to another pond or remove it to the wild.
 Doing so will only create a vacant niche which may encourage more spawning.
-Moving frogs to new ponds risks spreading an unpleasant frog disease, red leg, which is now afflicting our frog population.
+Moving frogs to new ponds also risks spreading an unpleasant frog disease, red leg, which is now afflicting our frog populations.
 The best thing is to leave the spawn where it is and let nature take its course.
+Happy frog watching!

 I have an injured or sick animal in the garden, what should I do?